-I arrived at the UkrFerry office promptly at 10:30 a.m. on Thursday morning and asked for Vladlen – the faceless man with whom I had been exchanging emails for the last month about the ferry from Ilyichevsk, Ukraine across the Black Sea to Batumi, Georgia.
+I arrived at the UkrFerry office promptly at 10:30 a.m. on Thursday morning and asked for Vladlen – the faceless man with whom I had been exchanging emails for the last month about the Black Sea ferry from Ilyichevsk, Ukraine to Batumi, Georgia.
 In our most recent email exchange, Vladlen informed me that the ferry, which should have boarded on Wednesday, February 29 and left on Thursday, March 1 was delayed by one day.
 So there I was on Thursday, paying for my ticket and receiving final instructions to hopefully board that afternoon.

 Vladlen greeted me with a huge smile and extended his hand, practically shouting “Miss Kaaaahteeee.”

 I couldn’t recall the last time I met someone so incredibly excited to see me.

 I sat down at Vladlen’s desk, handed over my passport and 1450 Ukrainian hryvna (about $180), and listened to him explain in broken English how I should make my way from Odessa to the ferry office in the Borey Business Centre in a village called Burlachya Balka.
 He emphasized that I should be there promptly at 2:00 p.m.

 It was already nearly 11:00 when I left the office, so I quickly stopped at the grocery store to buy some snacks, a currency exchange to change most of my remaining hryvna, and Puzata Hata one last time for lunch.
 By 12:00, I checked out of my hotel and headed to the train station, from where I was supposed to catch the #25 bus to Ilyichevsk.
 I found the bus (far, far down the right side of the station) and told the bus driver where I needed to get off.
 Although Vladlen told me it would take 1 hour, the driver motioned to me after just 30 minutes that we were at my stop.